2533245542/2533245542.github.io/about/index.md

 ---

 My name is Ali A. Faruqi.
 I am a bioinformatician by training and have a Masters in Bioinformatics and Theoretical Systems Biology from Imperial College, London.
-I have worked as a researcher at University of California, San Francisco and am interested in managing the development of deep-learning based products for biomedical purposes.
+I have worked as a researcher at University of California, San Francisco (UCSF) and am interested in managing the development of deep-learning based products for biomedical purposes.